malloryfreeberg/whoami/README.md

 I completed a postdoctoral fellowship at Johns Hopkins University, continuing my exploration of protein-RNA interactions through re-analysis of published deep sequencing data.
 I also piloted experiments directly sequencing full-length messenger RNAs in nematodes using nanopore sequencing to explore the diversity of the nematode transcriptome.

 During my postdoc, two key things happened that shaped the trajectory of my career.
 First, I gained an appreciation for the challenges facing researchers who want to re-use published sequencing datasets.
-Second, I joined the [Galaxy Project](https://galaxyproject.org/) team to develop and deliver bioinformatics training and realised my passion is in "Science as a Service", specificall **building and maintaining scientific services and infrastructure to support all researchers across the life sciences**.
+Second, I joined the [Galaxy Project](https://galaxyproject.org/) team to develop and deliver bioinformatics training.
+These led to solidifying my passion for "Science as a Service", specifically **building and maintaining scientific services and infrastructure to support all researchers across the life sciences**.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/mallory-freeberg/) or follow me on [Twitter/X](https://twitter.com/MalloryFreeberg)!